 Note: The information provided here does not, by virtue of the language used at the time of publication, use contemporary naming conventions.

 Indians / South Asians

 A review of studies revealed that Asians and Hispanics (unspecified) tend to present with UC that affects the entire colon (as opposed to isolated sections), and that hospitalization for Crohn’s is increasing in Asians-in-general (2).
 Also, Crohns among Asians-in-general occurs more commonly in males than females (6) which is opposite in race-nonspecific findings.
-UC was diagnosed more in Hispanics than Crohns (8) which is consistent with ethnic-nonspecific findings, but Mexican Americans in particular had significantly lower manifestation of joint pain and osteoporosis compared to Whites (7).
+UC was diagnosed more in Hispanics than Crohns (8) which is consistent with ethnic-nonspecific findings, but Mexican Americans in particular had significantly lower manifestation of joint pain and osteoporosis compared to White Americans (7).

 It has been difficult to find epidemiological data on Native Americans or specific subgroups of Asian diaspora.

 “The incidence of IBD has been increasing in African American and Hispanic patients in recent decades.
 But it is harder for these patients, and Black patients in particular, to receive the care they need.” – Gastroenterology & Endoscopy News, 8/19/20.

 A systematic review of race and socioeconomic (SES) factors from 2013 (9) found disparities in

 - utilization of inpatient and ambulatory medical care